-David Brinn (trainer) Sue, Chris, John, Jane, Sue and Jane – volunteers in Cardiff and Menevia
+David Brinn (trainer) Sue, Chris, John (Cardiff volunteers) and Jane, Sue and Sarah (Menevia volunteers)

 Our team of education volunteers across Cardiff and Menevia had a joint day of working on Monday 15 May when they met together in the Cardiff volunteer centre.